On this page

 Primary preventive vaccination (PPV) has been expanded to include:

 - All sexually active gay and bisexual men (cis and trans).

 - Immunisation providers who are administering the ACAM2000™ smallpox vaccine.

 - Laboratory workers who analyse specimens from mpox cases.

 - Vaccination may also be considered for healthcare workers at higher risk of exposure to patients with mpox, including primary care, sexual health clinics, hospital staff and others, based on local risk assessments.
-The risk of transmission should be also minimised by using .
+The risk of transmission should be also minimised by using infection control .